kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/api-controllers/index.md

 ```

 ::: info
-See the [Request Payload](/core/2/api/payloads/request) page for more information about using the API with HTTP.
+See the [KuzzleRequest Payload](/core/2/api/payloads/request) page for more information about using the API with HTTP.
 :::

 ### Other protocols